timothyjellison/my-old-portfolio-blog/README.md

 - [x] Add a custom pre-commit hook shell script that will cancel a commit if the gulp process creates any new files (like bundle.js, for example)
 - [x] Add a postinstall npm script that will tell git to look to .githooks for hook scripts rather than .git/hooks
 - [x] Limit 1s text transition to opacity property to prevent awkward resize animation
-- [ ] Fix issue with text not animating into view on IE11 (opacity and transition are supported in IE11, so I think this actually an issue with scroll detection.)
-- [ ] Provide fallback for displaying header background images in case any image fails to load
-- [ ] Explore better ways of displaying images in blog posts
-- [ ] Add navigation bar to direct user to http://www.timothyellison.com/fave-resources/ and blog posts that don't have the frontPage tag
-- [ ] Add an animated mobile hamburger for mobile navigation ([something like this](https://eichefam.net/2014/10/01/animated-hamburger/))
-- [ ] Display a preview of my two most recent blog posts that *don't* have the frontPage tag on the front page, in a section marked **Blog**
-- [ ] Add custom CSS for [/fave-resources](http://www.timothyellison.com/fave-resources/) so that it matches the rest of the pages' aesthetic
-- [ ] **Write some blog posts!**
-  - [ ] My gulp setup for this website
-  - [ ] My git-hooks setup
-  - [ ] How my font-awesome spinner works
-  - [ ] How my image loader works
-  - [ ] How I added babel-polyfill to make the image loading compatible with IE11
-  - [ ] My design decisions and implementation (white text on a photo, lots of vertical whitespace, fluid typography, font choice)
-  - [ ] The experience of using [the w3c validator tool](https://validator.w3.org/) with jekyll